Two of the most incredible things to see in all of Italy! Let's start with Polignano...

 The most beautiful spot is overlooking the ocean.
 The sea is a vivid blue with huge waves pounding the rock straight below you. it's a timeless scene that, coupled with the charm of a beautiful old village makes you want to stay.
 If you have to leave then you'll long to come back again."

-If once in a lifetime and unforgettable experiences are your thing then Matera and the Sextantio Cave Hotel (click for details) has to be on your bucket list.
+If once in a lifetime and unforgettable experiences are your thing then Matera and the Sextantio Cave Hotel (click for details) have to be on your bucket list.

 Matera is in the region of Basilicata, just to the west of Puglia, If you're not sure where that is click on this Sextantio Hotel link and you'll see the option to view a map of the region.